 I like to travel with at least one bottle of sunscreen because it usually takes a couple of days to get around to heading to the shops.
 Sunscreen is something you need to wear daily here.
 You can read all about my experiences with reef-safe zinc sunscreen here.

 Just like sunscreen, it’s helpful to travel with at least one bottle of insect repellent.
 You can read all about my experience with natural insect repellents here.

-It’s handy to take some regular towels in your case but it’s also really useful to take some travel towels that you can use on the beach.
-These are lightweight and dry quickly.
+It’s handy to take some lightweight, quick-drying towels for beach or pool days.
 I’m in love with my new Dock and Bay beach towels and pink striped poncho that I just treated myself to over Christmas.

 Take some travel-sized shampoo/conditioner/body wash etc. You can go to the shops within a few days of landing, so there is no point filling up your case with big bottles.
 Just remember to make sure that all bottles are packed in something waterproof in your case just in case they leak.
 You don’t want liquid ending up all over your clothes!

 While you probably won’t want this in your hand luggage (as you won’t be able to travel with liquids), it’s a good idea to put a good water bottle in your suitcase so you can use it when you land.
 In Australia, you take water everywhere you go so it’s a great idea to get an insulated bottle that will stay cold for a long time.